MonkeyMoon104/UltimateReportWeb/README.md

-Download zip or via git
+1 Download zip or via git\
-Set the address locally or on your host
+2 Set the address locally or on your host\
-Configure the config.php file
+3 Configure the config.php file\
-A mysql database is required
+4 A mysql database is required\
-Hosting not included
+5 Hosting not included\
-To modify the theme you need a development environment like vscode, intellijdea Ultimate etc.
+6 To modify the theme you need a development environment like vscode, intellijdea Ultimate etc.